NexusFi: Find Your Edge

 Opening Types #

-Open-Drive: The highest-confidence opening, generally caused by other-timeframe (OTF) participants who committed before the bell.
+Open-Drive: The highest-confidence opening, generally caused by OTF participants who committed before the bell.
 The market opens and aggressively auctions in one direction without returning back through the opening range.
-Leaves the most reliable extreme of the session.
 Day type bias: Trend or Normal Variation.
 Trade approach: join the momentum after the first controlled retracement, not the initial impulse.
-Failure signal: deep overlap back into opening range with the profile centering.

 Open-Test-Drive: Opens and tests beyond a known reference (prior VA boundary, POC, overnight extreme) to confirm no new business in that direction, then reverses and drives aggressively through the open.

-“Open-Test-Drive is when the market opens, tests a clear point of reference (previous high, low, value level, POC) and reverses the other direction with conviction.
+“Open-Test-Drive is when the market opens and tests a clear point of reference and reverses the other direction with conviction.
 Open-Rejection-Reverse is when the market opens and appears to be auctioning in one direction but meets strong opposing trades”

 — the key difference is whether price tests a specific reference vs. hits organic opposing volume.
-[8] Day type bias: Normal, Normal Variation, or Trend depending on persistence.
-Failure signal: commitment fails quickly and day returns to opening-range balance.
+[8] Day type bias: Normal, Normal Variation, or Trend.

 Open-Auction: Neither OTF buyer nor seller is present.
 Market rotates within the opening range.
-Two variants: Open-Auction Inside Value (within prior VA — highest balance probability) and Open-Auction Outside Value (opens outside prior VA — higher directional potential since the market must discover or reject new value).
+Two variants: Open-Auction Inside Value (within prior VA — highest balance probability) and Open-Auction Outside Value (opens outside prior VA — higher directional potential).
 Day type bias: Non-Trend or Neutral for Inside Value; higher directional potential for Outside Value.
-Failure signal: price exits value and builds low-overlap acceptance outside — transition to drive behavior.

 Four Market Profile opening types: Open-Drive, Open-Test-Drive, Open-Rejection-Reverse, Open-Auction